-The student may appeal a finding of academic dishonesty and the resulting sanction first to the department chair; further recourse is to the school dean and the Provost, in that order.
+The student may appeal a finding of academic dishonesty and the resulting sanction first to the department chair; further recourse is to the Provost.
 For updates and questions related to this area, please contact the Provost's Office.

 Attendance Requirements